New Mexico Court Records

 Unlike other states, DWI records in New Mexico may remain on a criminal history record for up to 55 years.
 Offenders are not allowed to expunge their DWI conviction record until after the stipulated waiting period.
 However, if there was no conviction or the case was dismissed, the defendant may file a petition to expunge or seal the DWI arrest record.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
+These platforms function autonomously from any state entity, making them a practical substitute in some situations.
+Since third-party websites are not restricted by geographic area, they could also make the process of collecting documents simpler.
+In addition, certain websites offer search filters that could be helpful when looking for particular or numerous records.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide:

-● The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-● The location or assumed location of the record or person involved.
+- The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that the person resides in or was accused of.

 Third-party sites are independent of government sources and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.